alex-strobel/DPP-LabManual/Research/Analysis/Methods/Outliers/Outliers.md

 This - not only poorly, but not at all documented - function first calculates the Mahalanobis distances (`m`).
 Then, for the the squared distances `m$d^2`, it calculates p-values  (`p`) based on a &chi;<sup>2</sup>-distribution with as many degrees of freedom as there are variables under study (`ncol(df)`) and compares them against a given threshold, which in this function is per default &alpha; = .001, which means a rather stringent criterion to exclude outliers (returned in vector `o`).
 One may want to use more liberal thresholds such as &alpha; = .01 or &alpha; = .05, which results in more "outliers" to be identified as such, but then you may loose a considerable number of participants.
-In any case, **we define your threshold for outlier exclusion in advance**.
+In any case, **we define our threshold for outlier exclusion in advance**.

 ## Not excluding multivariate outliers done "properly"